Panel Experiments and Dynamic Causal Effects: A Finite Population Perspective: Potential outcome panel and dynamic causal effects

 \subsection{Assignment panels and potential outcomes}

-Consider a panel in which $N$ units (e.g., individuals or firms), indexed by $i\in[N]$, are observed over $T$ time periods, indexed by $t\in [T]$.
-For each unit $i$ and period $t$, we allocate an assignment $W_{i, t} \in \cW$.
-Throughout this paper, we assume that the assignment is a random variable and that the cardinality of $\cW$ is finite, $|\cW| < \infty$.
-Whenever the assignment is binary, that is $\cW = \{0,1\}$, we follow convention and refer to ``1'' as treatment and ``0'' as control.
+Consider a panel in which $N$ units (e.g., individuals or firms) are observed over $T$ time periods.
+For each unit $i \in [N]$ and period $t \in [T]$, we allocate an assignment $W_{i, t} \in \cW$.
+The assignment is a random variable and we assume $|\cW| < \infty$.
+For a binary assignment $\cW = \{0,1\}$, we refer to ``1'' as treatment and ``0'' as control.